Omar-Muhamad/My-Wallet-RoR-Capstone/README.md

 1. Clone the project using git-bash or Githup Desktop.
 2. Open the project folder with VSCode or any Editor.
-3. Open terminal and navigate to the project folder.
+3. Open the terminal and navigate to the project folder.
-4. Install all gems by run this command `bundle install`
+4. Install all gems by running this command `bundle install`
 5. Open `database.yml` file inside `./config` folder and put your username and password.
 6. Run `rails db:create` and `rails db:migrate` to create and migrate the database then run `rails db:seed` to seed data or to do all that in one command just type `rails db:reset`.
 7. Type `rails s` to run live server.